prebid/prebid.github.io/faq/prebid-mobile-faq.md

 SDK does’t commit any action on managing user data.
 Only publishers using SDK’s API can provide/store/remove user data.

+### Does SDK Provide an Apple Privacy Manifest?

+No, because the Prebid SDK is an open-source SDK, that doesn't have a single domain to send bid requests.

+However, here is the list of items that the app developer can add to the application's privacy manifest to cover Prebid SDK activity and data consumption:

+`NSPrivacyTracking` - true.
+Because Prebid SDK collects IDFA.
+`NSPrivacyTrackingDomains` - the tracking domain for the PBS.

+Pay attention - if `NSPrivacyTracking` is true, the tracking domain is provided, and the user doesn't allow the app to track him or her, iOS will block the bid requests.
+Prebid SDK doesn't support tracking and non-tracking endpoints yet.
+Follow the [issue](https://github.com/prebid/prebid-mobile-ios/issues/954) for the details.

+The `NSPrivacyCollectedDataTypes` array should contain the following `NSPrivacyCollectedDataType` items: `NSPrivacyCollectedDataTypePreciseLocation`, `NSPrivacyCollectedDataTypeCoarseLocation`,`NSPrivacyCollectedDataTypeDeviceID`, `NSPrivacyCollectedDataTypeProductInteraction`, `NSPrivacyCollectedDataTypeAdvertisingData`.
+The values for `NSPrivacyCollectedDataTypeLinked` and `NSPrivacyCollectedDataTypeTracking` in each entry depend on your demand partners, you should consult with them to provide proper info.
+The `NSPrivacyCollectedDataTypePurposes` array should contain `NSPrivacyCollectedDataTypePurposeThirdPartyAdvertising` and/or other purposes your demand partners require.
+Neither SDK nor Server process data.

+The `NSPrivacyAccessedAPITypes` array should contain the `NSPrivacyAccessedAPICategoryUserDefaults` item.
+The `NSPrivacyAccessedAPITypeReasons` for this item should contain `CA92.1` value.

 ## Performance

 ### Does the SDK do any work in the background?
 If so, what is it?